rafaelferreiraql/chips/README.md

 ## Known bugs
 * If you resize the window, some things will break.
 * Sometimes the AI breaks for whatever reason (related to the algorithm it uses to choose a chip to use).
 Still not found the source. *(maybe fixed!)*
+* Config keys don't work on remote (i.e. the website itself, not the local HTML I use for development) for some reason.